AdirAmsalem/angular-favicon/README.md

 ## Usage

-You can use it just as you would use any other filter out there.
+You can use this just as you would use any other filter out there.

 #### In view templates: